Homepage > Journal > Quantitative research in UX

 Do you want to perform UX Research?

-Quantitative Research admittedly doesn't answer why a given phenomenon occurs, its causes, or what conditions it, but it shows for how many users a given problem is real.
+Admittedly, quantitative research doesn't answer why a given phenomenon occurs, its causes, or under what conditions it happens, but it shows for how many users a given problem is real.
+It provides numerical data and insight into user behavior.

-Therefore it allows you to estimate the scale of the phenomenon.
+Therefore it allows you to estimate the scale of a phenomenon.

 Quantitative research vs. Qualitative research

-What is Qualitative Research?
-For example, Qualitative Research can explain why a contact form achieves a low conversion rate.
+What is qualitative research?
+For example, qualitative research can explain why a contact form has a low conversion rate.

 The reason might be too many fields or incomprehensible labels.

-In turn, Quantitative Research determines how many people consider the number of form fields as problematic.
+In turn, quantitative research determines how many people consider the number of form fields problematic.

-It also enables you to identify the change that occurs during the optimization process when the number of fields is reduced.
+It also enables you to identify the change during the optimization process when the number of fields is reduced.

-By repeating Quantitative Research regarding this issue, you will discover if the number of users facing this problem increased or decreased.
+By repeating quantitative research regarding this issue, you will discover if the number of users facing this problem has increased or decreased.

 Objective results will replace assumptions and unrealistic results.